opendisplays/yarely/README.rst

 .. image:: https://img.shields.io/pypi/v/yarely.svg
         :target: https://pypi.python.org/pypi/yarely

-Yarely is a modular, extensible digital signage player currently designed to run only on macOS.
+Yarely is a modular, extensible digital signage player currently designed to run on Linux- and Unix-based operating systems using Qt5-based content renderers.
 The player supports a wide range of content types (e.g. images, videos and web content) that are displayed according to a schedule and set of constraints specified by the user.
 The player also supports external triggering of content through web sockets to enable applications such as display personalisation.

 * GitHub repo: https://github.com/opendisplays/yarely/
 * Documentation: https://yarely.readthedocs.io.